mcmero/SVclone/README.md

 * -r or --readlen (default = 100) : read length in bp.
 If differs from default, it is essential to set this parameter.
 * -v or --insert (default = readlen) : insert size mean in bp (may be floating point number).
 If differs from read length, is essential to set correctly.
 Insert size here means fragment_len - (2 * read_len), hence not including the read lengths.
 * -n or --iterations (default = 10) : number of complete MCMC runs (does not set the number of MCMC iterations, but the number of times the clustering runs are performed).
 Each run will have distinct results.
+* -y or --ploidy (default = 1.0) : tumour ploidy, affects the phi parameter (base model assumes variants occur on one copy only).
+Setting the ploidy to 1 gives the raw frequencies (it ignores ploidy).
+* --burn (default = 0) : MCMC burnin parameter
+* --thin (default = 1) : MCMC thinning parameter
+* --beta (default = "0.01,1") : lower and upper bounds respectively of uniform distribution of beta parameter used in Dirichlet Process model.

 #### Advanced/unimplemented Parameters ####

-* -y or --ploidy (default = 2.0) : tumour ploidy.
-Currently not considered and assumed to be diploid
 * -g or --germline (UNIMPLEMENTED!) : SV input can be optionally be automatically filtered against the germline by inputting the germline BAM file with the -g argument.
 Currently, all SVs are assumed to be germline filtered.

 #### Beyond Advanced Usage ####